gcgarner/IOTstack/README.md

 ### Examples
 You want to connect your nodered to your mqtt server.
-In nodered drop an mqtt node, when you need to specify the address type `MQTT`
+In nodered drop an mqtt node, when you need to specify the address type `mqtt`

 You want to connect to your influxdb from grafana.
 You are in the Docker network and you need to use the name of the Container.
-The address you specify in the grafana is https://INFLUXDB:8086
+The address you specify in the grafana is https://influx:8086

 You want to connect to the web interface of grafana from you laptop.
 Now you are outside the container environmnet you type PI's IP eg 192.168.n.m:3000